Gluesticks Blog

 Chocolate To Use for Almond Joy and Mounds

-Note: You can use your favorite melting chocolate or chocolate chips to dip the candy in.
-I’ve used both and have had great results.
-If I HAD to choose, I’d probably go with melting chocolate wafers because they are made for this and harden quickly.
+Note: Use your favorite melting chocolate or chocolate chips to dip the candy in.
+I've used both and have had great results.
+If I had to choose, I'd probably go with melting chocolate wafers because they are made for this and harden quickly.
+My favorite brands of melting chocolates are Ghirardelli and Member's Mark (Sam's Club).

 coconut balls ready to dip into chocolate